 - In a small bowl whisk the eggs and the oil.
 Make sure that the yeast started foaming and then add egg mixture to the large bowl.

-- Add the rest of the sugar, flour and yeast.
+- Add the rest of the sugar and the flour.

-- Kneed on low speed for 3 minutes – just until all the ingredients are incorporated.
+- Knead on low speed for 3 minutes – just until all the ingredients are incorporated.

 - Cover and let the dough rest for 20 minutes.

-- Add the salt, kneed for another 5 minutes.
+- Add the salt, knead for another 5 minutes.

 - Spray a large bowl with Pam spray to coat, transfer dough to bowl.
 Turn the dough over to make sure it is well coated with the oil.
 Cover with Saran wrap and let dough rise in a warm place for an hour.